CivicTechYYC/Blockchain-Donation-Guide/README.md

 #### Binance and other Distributed Exchanges (DEX)

-Binance, Poloniex and the long tail of exchanges and again are likely only needed if you're trading in the more exotic currencies.
+Binance, Poloniex and the long tail of exchanges again are likely only needed if you're trading in the more exotic currencies.

 Crypto-philanthropy